fbpx

 Pay attention to your time.

-Time is our most valuable resource and too often our most overlooked.
+Time is your most valuable resource and too often your most overlooked.

-The more we pay attention to how we spend it and waste it, who we give it to and what we do with it, the more it benefits us.
+The more you pay attention to how you spend and waste it, who you give it to and what you do with it, the more it benefits you.

-When we’re protective of our time and refuse to let others steal it, we get more out of it.
+When you’re protective of your time and refuse to let others steal it, you get more out of it.

-And when things in our life aren’t working out the way we hoped, it’s likely the root of our problems can be discovered in how we spend our time.
+And when things in your life aren’t working out the way you hoped, it’s likely the root of your problems can be discovered in how you spend your time.

 Pay attention to your instincts.

-But too often we allow other factors — fear, guilt, worry, other people’s opinions — to influence our decisions and we doubt our instincts.
+But too often you allow other factors – fear, guilt, worry, other people’s opinions – to influence your decisions and doubt your instincts.

 That’s a mistake.
 Stop listening to people.

-Research has found that 90% of the time our instincts are correct, yet the percentage of times we follow them is significantly lower I’m sure.
+Research has found 90% of the time your instincts are correct, yet the percentage of times you follow them is significantly lower I’m sure.

-Even if they lead us in the wrong direction, we can learn from it and analyze why our instincts that led us astray in that instance — if we pay attention to them.
+Even if they lead you in the wrong direction, you can learn from it and analyze why your instincts led you astray in that instance – if you pay attention to them.

 Pay attention to your influences.

-It doesn’t matter whether it’s role models, mentors, or individuals we’ll never meet but admire from afar.
-What matters is we have them, and we pay attention to them.
+It doesn’t matter whether it’s role models, mentors, or individuals you’ll never meet but admire from afar.
+What matters is you have them and pay attention to them.

-But it’s not enough to just be inspired by our influences— we must study their work, its evolution, how they got where they are, and where they’re going.
+But it’s not enough to just be inspired by your influences – you must study their work, its evolution, how they got where they are, and where they’re going.

-When we identify people or work that influences us, we have the opportunity to do more than be inspired by it — we can learn from it.
+When you identify people or work that influences you, you have the opportunity to do more than be inspired by it – you can learn from it.

-But we can only do so if we pay closer attention to it.
+But only if you pay closer attention to it.

 Pay attention to your dreams.

-We’re going to spend roughly a third of our lives asleep.
-That’s an opportunity.
+You’re going to spend roughly a third of your life asleep.

-No matter how close we pay attention to things in our lives, there will still be issues we don’t consciously deal with or recognize.
+No matter how close you pay attention to things in our lives, there will still be issues you don’t consciously deal with or recognize.

 That’s where dreams come in.

-Dreams are powerful tools to process deep issues we may overlook in our waking hours.
-We can learn a lot from them if we pay attention.
+Dreams are powerful tools to process deep issues you may overlook in our waking hours.
+You can learn a lot from them if you pay attention.

-Regardless the specific content of our dreams, we can consider their emotional underpinnings, tone, and the issues they surface.
+Regardless the specific content of your dreams, consider their emotional underpinnings, tone, and the issues they surface.

-Dreams aren’t random.
-There’s a reason we have them and a reason for things that happen in them.
+There’s a reason you have them and a reason for things that happen in them.

-It’s up to us to consider them and if we do, they can be a powerful sign that illuminates things we may otherwise miss when we’re awake.
+It’s up to you to consider them and if you do, they can be a powerful sign that illuminates things you may otherwise miss when awake.

 Pay attention to your body.

-Much like our dreams, our bodies are also a tool that sends us signals about the choices we make.
+Much like your dreams, your body is also a tool that sends you signals about the choices you make.

-If we catch a cold, it’s likely because stress has weakened our immune system.
+If you catch a cold, it may be because stress has weakened your immune system.

-If we have back pain and headaches, it’s likely rooted or amplified by other situations we face and decisions we’ve made.
+If you have back pain and headaches, it’s likely rooted or amplified by other situations you face and decisions you’ve made.

-We’re good at tricking ourselves into thinking choices we make and ways we operate are fine when they’re not.
-Our body keeps us honest.
+You’re good at tricking yourself into thinking choices you make and ways you operate are fine when they’re not.

 Pay attention to your fears.

-Fear is only a problem when we run from it.
+Fear is only a problem when you run from it.
 Viewed differently, it can represent a valuable signal.

-As the brilliant Seth Godin explains, we can treat fear as a compass and and allow it to guide us toward where we need to go.
+As the brilliant Seth Godin explains, you can treat fear as a compass and and allow it to guide you toward where you need to go.

 As he explains: